-This is the final half of the two part series of ‘Expert speak’.
-Last week we were in conversation with Mrs. Swati Deepak to who is a counsellor and psychotherapist and specialises in parenting.
-And this week we got a psychologist Mrs. Shobhika Jaju who specialises in children.
+This is the final half of the two part series on Mental Health.
+Last week we were in conversation with Mrs. Swati Deepak who is a counsellor and psychotherapist and specialises in parenting.
+And this week we have a psychologist Mrs. Shobhika Jaju who specialises in children.

 It’s nice to hear from someone who is not from Mumbai and of all the places that Shobhika Jaju, a practicing psychologist and mom to a two year old, could be from, it is Goa – the land of sun, sand and sea.
 She claims that Goa is the best place to be for your mental health, and it is in a much better position compared to the rest of India in terms of the COVID-19 pandemic.

 With respect with children, across age groups, are imitating the emotions and the coping pattern which parents are displaying at home.
 Working parents are spending a lot of time indoors now and the kids are not used to this new situation.